 There is one reason why people love afternoon tea this much: It’s delicious.

-Another reason that makes it very special is because it’s enjoyed on social occasions, as a present or on a special day.
+Another reason that makes it very special is that it’s enjoyed on social occasions, as a present or on a special day.